Samuelmm15/React-Programming-Course/22-Lesson-Fetch-An-API/22-lesson-app/README.md

-# Twenty lesson Notes
+# Twenty two lesson Notes

-At this twenty lesson of the course, we are gonna to learn how to use `useEffect` hook to fetch data from an API.

-## What is useEffect?

-The `useEffect` hook is a function that allows us to run some code when a component is rendered or when a component is updated.

-`useEffect` permits us to run some code when the page or a component is rendered or when a component is updated.
+At this lesson, we are going to add an Api to our application.
+We are going to use a free  Api called free dictionary api.
+To use this api into our application, we need to use `Fetch API` to make a request to the api and get the response.
+We are going to use `async` and `await` to make our code more readable.